awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL.Procedural.Importing.md

    The `aws_s3` extension provides the [aws\_s3\.table\_import\_from\_s3](#USER_PostgreSQL.S3Import.table_import_from_s3) function that you use to import Amazon S3 data\.

 1. Provide permission to access the Amazon S3 file that you want to import\.
 To do so, create an AWS Identity and Access Management \(IAM\) role that has access to the Amazon S3 bucket the file is in\.
-You then assign the role to the RDS PostgreSQL DB instance\.
+You then assign the role to the RDS for PostgreSQL DB instance\.

    For details on setting up an IAM role to provide access permission, see [Using an IAM Role to Access an Amazon S3 File](#USER_PostgreSQL.S3Import.ARNRole)\.